 There are several important steps to take if you suspect you have been a victim of identity theft in Maryland.
-The Law Offices of Joseph S. Mack frequently assists clients whose identities have been stolen in cleaning up their credit reports and filing lawsuits against Experian, TransUnion and Equifax, sometimes on a fee shifting basis that allows us to represent clients without needing to charge them.
+The Law Offices of Joseph S. Mack frequently assists clients whose identities have been stolen in cleaning up their credit reports and filing lawsuits against Experian, TransUnion and Equifax, and are able to do so without needing to charge our clients any money unless we win.
+This is because the FCRA provides fee shifting to a prevailing consumer.

 Here are the steps to take after you realize you may have become a victim of identity theft: